K0I05/ESP32-S3_ESP-IDF_COMPONENTS/components/peripherals/i2c/esp_hdc1080/TECHNICAL_DETAILS.md

 ## Implementation Details

-### I2C Communication
+### HAL-Based Communication

-The driver uses standard I2C read/write operations.
+All communication with the HDC1080 sensor is performed through the HAL interface.
+The driver does not make any direct calls to ESP-IDF I2C or SPI functions.
+Instead, it uses the `hal_master` API to perform device probing, configuration, reading, and writing.
+This ensures that the driver logic is decoupled from the hardware layer and can be adapted to other platforms by providing a compatible HAL implementation.

-- **Configuration**: 16-bit configuration register is written/read to control settings.
+- **Configuration**: The HAL is used to write/read the 16-bit configuration register.
-- **Measurement**: Triggered by writing to the temperature or humidity register pointer, followed by a delay and a read operation.
+- **Measurement**: The HAL is used to trigger measurements and read results, with appropriate delays handled at the driver level.

 ### Signal Conversion